leovewc/hexo/source/_posts/toefl/toefl-word/BBC-word.md

 - mutiny fame^哗变^

-- docker
+- docker  码头工人

 - more themes **routes** that dig deeper into events and the people who shaped places around the city are being created

 - open-air contemporary art gallery — a first its kind in Ireland

-- it follows a walking trail of 28 commissioned cutting-edge mural artworks dotted around the port town of ababab that celebrate its local characters, **maritime culture** and wildlife
+- it follows a walking trail of 28 commissioned cutting-edge mural artworks dotted around the port town of ababab that celebrate its local characters, **maritime culture** and wildlife  海事文化

 - a short 2km walk from the docklands **spits me out** on Sandymount Beach into the middle the world’s only Unesco Biospere Reserve that includes a capital city — something that makes Dublin truly unique.
 Every year, nature **moves in** on the old port structures.

 - there are copious bird colonies on old mooring relics